jakeborro/Bio-Info-Algo/README.md

 # Bioinformatics-Algorithms
-UCSD Bioinformatics and Algorithms Pt.
-I

-A list of algorithms and scripts to solve problems.
+A list of algorithms and scripts for identifying sequences in DNA.